floriangbh/FirebaseDemo/README.md

 # FirebaseDemo
 Simple iOS and Android demonstration of Firebase realtime database.

-Run the iOS & Android app, play with the add button and see the Firebase's database synchronisation work !
+Run the iOS & Android app, play with the add button and see the Firebase's database synchronisation in action !

 [![Preview](https://github.com/terflogag/FirebaseDemo/blob/master/video.png)](https://vimeo.com/194874202)